 Lastly, you want to make sure that your brownies are cooled all the way before you start cutting into them.
 It may be tempting to dig in right away, but slicing into them right after coming out of the oven will only cause them to disintegrate.

-If you simply can’t wait until they are done cooling, you can always stick your hot pan into a cold water bath to cool your brownies done and to stop the cooking process all together.
+If you simply can’t wait until they are done cooling, you can always stick your hot pan into a cold water bath to cool your brownies down and to stop the cooking process all together.

 Baking is truly an art form that not everyone has the skill to do.
 It takes a lot of practice, patience, and ability to follow directions.
 Not only that, but every once in a while you may even have to rely on your instincts too.